 Screens may look nicer when their brightness is up, but the high intensity of light is harmful for your eyes.
 1)

 Especially high frequency blue/violet light that carries more energy per photon.
 2).
 Human eyes are designed to block UV light from reaching the retina.
-Thus, the danger of creating reactive oxygen species (ROS) on the retina is highest from the blue light frequency range.
+Thus, in practice the frequency range of blue light is the most dangerous, with the higher probability of creating reactive oxygen species (ROS) on the retina.
 3)

 In order to reduce retinal nerve damage, the goal is to let in as little light into your eyes as possible, where you can still see the detail you need to see.